-Closed Captions are automatically generated for audio/video content that you create or upload in Kaltura, but they are not perfect.
-In order for this type of content to be considered fully accessible you should review and update the automatically generated closed captions.
+All faculty have access to Kaltura, a media management and recording tool.
+Kaltura can be used to record/upload videos, narrated screen-recordings (lectures), and audio.
+Closed Captions are automatically generated for audio/video in Kaltura, but they are not perfect.
+In order for this content to be considered accessible, you should review and update Kaltura’s automatically generated closed captions.

 To caption videos that you did not record yourself, we recommend Amara, a free, do-it-yourself caption editor.
 You can learn more about how to caption videos in Amara here.